 Deena Cortese, a cast member of the reality show “Jersey Shore,” was arrested on a disorderly conduct charge in Seaside Heights.

 Belleville’s Superintendent of Schools, Joseph Picardo, took a leave of absence in September after a former employee filed a lawsuit against him charging Picardo with sexual misconduct.
 An interim superintendent was named shortly afterward to replace Picardo, who was placed on paid leave.
 A second employee filed suit against Picardo in November.

-A new restaurant, Porto, opened along Washington Avenue in Belleville in early October.
+A new restaurant, in Belleville in early October.

 Officials at drugmaker Roche announced in June they would be shuttering their Nutley facility by the end of 2013.
 The company, by far Nutley’s largest employer and source of tax revenue, has had a presence in the township for generations.